IvanVBBD/CodeRules/readme.md

 - Write readable code - (you shouldnt need to comment if you used meaningful names)
 - ES6 and Above
 - cammelCase for naming convention
-- use let or const
+- use let or const when declaring variables
 - Declarations on Top
 - Initialize Variables
 - End Your Switches with Defaults